Do’s and Don’ts of Fence Vines February 25, 2024 Comments: 0

 - Research Vine Varieties – Not all vines work well with all fences.
 There are varieties that are friendlier, and less damaging, to certain types of fence materials.
 Annual, non-woody vines are best for wooden fences.
 Plants, such as morning glory and sweet pea, are airier and trap less moisture against your wooden fence, resulting in less damage.
 Perennial vines, such as coral honeysuckle or clematis, are fast-growing climbing vines that grow readily on vinyl fences.

 - Make Sure Your Fence Material Will Withstand the Living Addition –There are certain fence materials that fare better with climbing vines than others.
-Due to their durability, aluminum and vinyl fences respond better than wooden fences.
+Due to their durability, aluminum and vinyl fences last longer and respond better than wooden fences.
 The open-lattice framework of aluminum fences provides an excellent environment for climbing and flowering vines, such as wisteria and hydrangea.
 Within a few seasons, your living addition will provide much beauty, aroma and privacy to your backyard.

 - Understand the Needs of Your Living Fence – To ensure your chosen vines reach their fullest potential, it is important to familiarize yourself with their needs in regards to sunlight, space and soil.
 Understanding the needs will enable to your living fence to remain a beautiful addition as opposed to an overgrown, poorly cared for pile of vegetation.

 - Inspect Your Fence Regularly – Vines are an aesthetically pleasing addition to any fence, but you also need to be aware of what may be lurking underneath.
 A regular inspection of your fence structure can prevent larger problems down the road.
 Whereas aluminum fences can withstand moisture and resist rust, a vinyl fence is more susceptible to moisture which can be damaging if not taken care of immediately.